deepsense-ai/seahorse/docs/operations/convert_type.md

 includeOperationsMenu: true
 ---

-Converts types of columns in a DataFrame.
-It can convert one or more columns at once.
-All of the selected columns are converted to the same (selected) type.
+Converts types of columns in a [DataFrame](../classes/dataframe.html).
+One or more columns can be converted at the same time.
+Every selected column is converted to the same (selected) type.

 Supports conversions from all types to String, Boolean, Timestamp, Double, Float, Long, and Integer type.

 Every null value stays a null value in the result DataFrame (despite the column type change).
-When a Timestamp column is converted to Numeric then each value is represented by the number of milliseconds since 1 January 1970.
+When a Timestamp column is converted to Numeric, then each value is represented by the number of milliseconds since 1 January 1970.

 Boolean converted to String generates a column of 'true' and 'false' strings.

-String column can be converted to Numeric as long as all values in the column represent a numeric value.
+String column can be converted to Numeric only if all values in the column represent a numeric value.

 A column converted to its type is not modified.
 If one or more column can not be converted, the operation will fail at runtime with TypeConversionException.

-Returns also a [Transformer](../classes/transformer.html) that can be later applied to another [DataFrame](../classes/dataframe.html) with [Transform](transform.html) operation.
+This operation also returns a [Transformer](../classes/transformer.html) that can be later applied to another DataFrame with Transform operation.

 **Since**: Seahorse 0.4.0